Spartak, Donetsk Oblast

 Spartak (Спартак; Спартак) is a village in Yasynuvata urban hromada, Donetsk Raion (district in Donetsk Oblast of Ukraine, at about 20 km NNW from the centre of Donetsk city.
 Spartak borders from south-west with the Donetsk airfield.

+History

+Spartak was founded in 1922 by immigrants of Yakovlivka, a nearby village.

+During World War II, 258 residents fought on the Eastern Front, 48 of whom were killed.

-From 1986 until 2003 the village was connected to the city Avdiivka by a tram line.
+From 1986 until 2003 the village was connected to the city of Avdiivka by a tram line.

-The War in Donbass, that started in mid-April 2014, has brought along both civilian and military casualties.
+The War in Donbas, that started in mid-April 2014, has brought along both civilian and military casualties.
 Since then, the Spartak has been under the occupation of the Russian Donetsk People's Republic.

 Demographics

 As of the 2001 Ukrainian census, the settlement had 1,956 inhabitants.
 Their native languages were 22.80% Ukrainian, 76.64% Russian, 0.31% Belarusian, 0.05% Bulgarian, and 0.15% Armenian.